 Inflammatory bowel disease (IBD)

-- Crohn’s disease.
-This condition causes inflammation of the lining of the digestive tract.
-Any part of the digestive tract can be affected, but it most often develops in the ileum, which is the last part of the small intestine.
+Crohn’s disease causes inflammation of the lining of the digestive tract.
+Any part of the digestive tract can be affected, but it most often develops in the ileum, the last part of the small intestine.

 Ischemic colitis occurs when there’s reduced blood flow to a portion of the colon.
 This stops the cells in your digestive system from getting the oxygen they need.

 It’s usually caused by narrowed or blocked arteries.
-People who are age 60 or older, have high cholesterol, or a clotting disorder have an increased risk for ischemic colitis.
+People age 60 or older, have IBS, cardiovascular disease, diabetes mellitus, or a clotting disorder may have an increased risk of ischemic colitis.

 Symptoms on your right side may indicate blocked arteries to your small intestine that can quickly cause necrosis of intestinal tissue.
 This is life-threatening and requires urgent surgery to clear the blockage and remove the damaged portion.

-Allergic colitis is more common in babies than adults, affecting between 2 and 3 percent of infants.
+Allergic colitis is more common in babies than adults and can be temporary.
 The inflammation is an allergic reaction to the proteins found in cow’s milk.
 A baby with an inflamed colon may be irritable, gassy, and have blood or mucus in their stools.
 Anemia and malnutrition are also possible.

-There are two types of microscopic colitis and though both show an increase in lymphocytes, each type affects the tissue of your colon in a different way.
+There are two types of microscopic colitis, and though both show an increase in lymphocytes, each type affects the tissue of your colon differently:

 - Lymphocytic colitis has a higher number of lymphocytes, and the tissues and lining of the colon are of normal thickness.